Recognition for outstanding federal workers should be the norm

 One of the best ways to help our government continue to improve is to highlight the many ways it’s performing well.
 Recognition is more than just making people feel good—it encourages high performers to get even better, take on bigger challenges and learn best practices from one another.
 When those lessons and best practices spread throughout the federal workforce, performance as a whole will improve.

 At the Partnership, we know excellence in public service is the norm, not the exception.
 Our goal is to make recognition of government’s success stories the norm, not the exception.
 Through our annual Samuel J. Heyman Service to America Medals, we’ve highlighted more than 500 individuals and teams for their outstanding accomplishments.
 The Sammies have generated local and national news coverage, including stories in TIME, The Atlantic, The Washington Post, Fox News, NPR and more.

 Recognition is more than media attention.
 It’s often as simple as noticing and saying thank you to airport security officers, park rangers or any other federal workers you interact with.
 Let them know their work is valued and appreciated, even when no crisis is involved.
 If you happen to work with high-performing federal employees, celebrate their achievements and nominate them for the Service to America Medals program, government-wide programs such as the Gears of Government Awards, and your agency’s tailored recognition programs.

 Finally, help us share these stories.
 Encourage your friends and family members to check out the Gears of Government and Sammies honorees.
 Give the finalists and award winners a shoutout on social media.
 Help make recognition in government the norm.

-Jim Seymour is the director of programs and events at the Partnership for Public Service.
+Jim Seymour is the former director of programs and events at the Partnership for Public Service.